LUCIAN GHEORGHE GRUIONU

 Together, these results demonstrate how robotic actuation, optical shape sensing, and AI-based anatomical reasoning can be combined into next-generation bronchoscopy platforms.
 The proposed technologies pave the way for radiation-free, cost-effective, and scalable robotic systems for early lung cancer diagnosis, with strong potential for future preclinical and clinical translation.

-HAROON
+HAROON ELAHI

 Haroon is a Lecturer at Chalmers University.
 Previously, Haroon was a visiting research scholar at the Department of Computer Science and Engineering, Southern University of Technology, China, where he worked on AI regulation.
 He identified challenges to effective regulation of AI systems and proposed conceptual, methodological, and practical solutions to address these challenges.
 Before that, he had a postdoctoral position at Umeå University, Sweden.
 He conducted research in software security with a particular focus on fuzzer evaluation.
 He discovered serious flaws in state-of-the-art fuzzer evaluation benchmarks and proposed mitigations.
 He completed his doctoral degree at the School of Computer Science, Guangzhou University, China.
 The focus of his PhD research was on data over-collection in Android smartphones.